 swelling (heat edema), wear support hose

 to stimulate circulation while standing for long periods of time.

-increase blood flow to the skin and increase your risk of dehydration.
+increases blood flow to the skin and increases your risk of dehydration.